n8ta/Herpetology/README.md

 - When variables that are in some order use next and prev as prefixes.

 # Todo:
-- Fix whatever in quiz#show is looping
+- Fix whatever in quiz#show is looping (appears to be database related, doesn't happen with sqlite but does with mysql)
 - Improve region picking
 - Variable zoom on zoom-in feature
 - Ruby version in gemfile